raza15/Distributed_File_Storage_System/README.md

-# Distributed Cloud Storage AND Document Classifier AND All your social networks under 1 roof
+# "Distributed Cloud Storage" AND "Document Classifier" AND "Social Network Manager"

 Run the Project by going into project directory: